siam02/parcel-pro-client/README.md

 npm install
 ```

-3. Create a .env file in the root directory and add your Firebase config keys:
+3. Create a .env.local file in the root directory and add your Firebase config keys and other details:

 ```env
 VITE_APIKEY=your-firebase-api-key